JHolden85/readMeUpdater/README.md

-# Homework7

-## Usage Instructions
+## Project Description
- Once NPM has been installed you can run the js file using NODE in a terminal

-## Application Testing Instructions
- None at this moment
+ This helpful little project will help to stylize your readme files to present a professional readme file

 ## Questions

- Github Profile: jholden85
+ Github Profile: Jholden

 Questions?
-Contact Jeremiah Holden at: vcpug80@yahoo.com
+Contact Mark Shelgren at: vcpug80@yahoo.com

 ## This application is licensed by
  [![License: Artistic-2.0](https://img.shields.io/badge/License-Artistic%202.0-0298c3.svg)](https://opensource.org/licenses/Artistic-2.0)

 ## Installation Instructions
- User needs to install NPM, by typing in "NPM install" in the terminal or (gitbash for windows)
+ NPM Install will install the necessary scripts

+# Readme Generator

 ## Guidelines to Contribute
- If you would like to contribute to this project please create a seperate branch and ask prior to pushing your branch
+ If you would like to contribute to this project you can reach out to Jeremiah Holden

+## Application Testing Instructions

-## Project Description
+## Usage Instructions
- The goal of this project was to create a readme file generator, that would dynamically update a readmen file
+ node index.js is necessary to run this program